Latino Religious Festivals: A Blend of Faith and Culture

 FeaturesPercussive Footwork, Hand Clapping, Guitar Strains

 But what’s a good dance without some good food?
 Enter Tapas, the small plates served with drinks, encouraging sharing and socializing.
 The tradition of tapas dates back to the 13th century.
-Legend has it that Alfonso X of Castile ordered taverns to serve small portions of food with wine to reduce public drunkenness.
+Legend has it that King Alfonso X of Castile ordered taverns to serve small portions of food with wine to reduce public drunkenness.
 Tapas bring people together, allowing them to gather at bars and enjoy an assortment of dishes alongside drinks with family and friends.

 For more on festivals and traditions, check out our articles on traditional Latino celebrations and Hispanic cultural events.
 Whether you’re in the mood for dancing your heart out or throwing tomatoes, Spain and Latin America have you covered.